datasets/cpi-us/README.md

 ## Data

-Data is sourced from <ftp://ftp.bls.gov/pub/special.requests/cpi/cpiai.txt> and normalized into a CSV.
+Data is sourced from [bls.gov](ftp://ftp.bls.gov/pub/special.requests/cpi/cpiai.txt) and normalized into a CSV

 ## License